RisingDaystar/VAureaNox/README.md

 Lambertian Diffuse and variant derived from Ashikhmin for dielectrics Smooth - Rough Specular (GGX)
 Smooth - Glossy Dielectric (GGX)
-Transmissive - Refractive Materials (Rough refractives are still to be implemented)
+Transmissive - Refractive Materials (Roughness is still not used, TODO)

 Materials with fixed or variable ior (Dispersion) , using Sellmeier Coefficients,